Earlier this week I met with a new prospect, the VP of a tech startup. (Let’s call him Joe.)

 If companies want to attract buyers like you and me in today’s market, they need long-form content, stat.

 As I thought of writing about this topic, I wondered what industry data could back up these notions, so I did some digging.

 - Long-form content is shared more often, according to BuzzSumo.
 In fact, long-form blog posts (1,500+ words) generate 9x more leads and page views than short-form posts (Curata).
 That’s a 900% performance boost!

 - A study by serpIQ on the average length of the top 10 search engine results found that most top-rated posts exceed 2,000 words (Kissmetrics).

-- A reader psychology study by The New York Times found longer articles are shared far more often than short ones.
+- A reader psychology study of The New York Times by the University of Pennsylvania found longer articles are shared far more often than short ones.

 - Companies like Crazy Egg, Buffer, and others often conduct their own, internal analysis of reader behavior metrics.
 In test after test, long-form content consistently performs better, and Crazy Egg boosted its conversion rates by more than 30% after increasing their content length by 20X.

 - Similarly, Highrise Marketing reported a 37% increase in conversions with longer content when running a split test for a client.